lofi42/matomat/README.md

 Create the matomat.db in /var/matomat/

+You can simple use the install.sh to create the DB and place the files.

 Default user is admin with password matomat.

 > sqlite3 /var/matomat/matomat.db "CREATE TABLE user (userid INTEGER PRIMARY KEY, username TEXT UNIQUE, pw_hash TEXT, privs INT, credits INT);"